Qdoit/game-of-life-wasm/README.md

 in the root of the project

-To run the (more advanced, but buggy) WASM version, go into the `www` folder, and run
+To run the (more advanced, but buggy) WASM version, you have to first compile it, like this:

+    wasm-pack build

+then, go into the `www` folder, and run

     npm run start